FlipsideCrypto/ethereum-models/models/doc_descriptions/transactions/eth_tx_origin_sig.md

 {% docs eth_tx_origin_sig %}

-[BETA TABLE] - The function signature of the contract call.
+The function signature of the contract call.

 {% enddocs %}